Impact Investing and Its Motivations

 On the other hand, the term “impact” captures and expresses the social and environmental externalities that result from a company’s activities.
 Some common negative examples include greenhouse gas emissions, pollution, deforestation, displacement of vulnerable communities, etc. This may be what many people imagine when they think of ESG, but it is important to recognize that impact and ESG risk are distinct concepts.

 Investors are recognizing that addressing ESG risk may mitigate potential harms to their investments, but without considering impact (e.g., by solely focusing on managing financially material ESG risks), investors may not have a complete picture of how their investments contribute toward global sustainability goals.
 From this perspective, ESG risk and impact are complementary approaches.
-Both are crucial to building a holistic, credible, and transparent responsible investment strategy that has measurable positive real-world impacts, manages material ESG issues, and responds to stakeholders.
+Both are crucial to building a holistic, credible, and transparent sustainable investment strategy that has measurable positive real-world impacts, manages material ESG issues, and responds to stakeholders.

 Source: Morningstar Sustainalytics